 Some in the industry have worried that the need for increased XRF analysis time could create bottlenecks in production, making device reliability hugely important.

-The X-Strata9 20 combines IPC-4552A compliance with market-leading accuracy, value for money and the need for minimal user training.
-Large sample areas can be analysed in a single measurement cycle using the multi-point analysis function and the user can return to specific points for detailed investigation if needed.
+The X-Strata920 combines IPC-4552A compliance with market-leading accuracy, value for money and the need for minimal user training.
+Large sample areas can be analyzed in a single measurement cycle using the multi-point analysis function and the user can return to specific points for detailed investigation if needed.

 With over 40 years’ experience in providing the world’s leading industries with cutting-edge XRF solutions, we know how pivotal international standards are to providing end users with high quality products.
 But complying with international standards can have negative consequences if it loads to increased costs and inefficacies in production.
-The X-Strata 920 is an optimum solution for manufacturers looking to comply with IPC-4552A while increasing productivity and guaranteeing accuracy of measurement.
+The X-Strata920 is an optimum solution for manufacturers looking to comply with IPC-4552A while increasing productivity and guaranteeing accuracy of measurement.
 For more information get in touch with our experts.